ZLHe0/WMAD-Sensor-Anomaly-Detection/data/raw/README.txt

 └── test/      # Contains testing data

 Once the dataset is in place, you can proceed with preprocessing, training, and evaluation as outlined in the main repository's README file.

+> The file `relabeled_anomalies.csv` includes the original labels from the dataset, along with an additional feature, `class`, which specifies the type of anomaly.